nakadaisuke/contrail-rest-api-doc/_build/html/_sources/virtual-networks.txt

    uuid " virtual_machine_interface_back_refs" uuid-str "No " R " generated " N/A " The UUID of this attribute
    virtual_network_properties " virtual-network" string "N/A " CRU " N/A " N/A " The root of this attribute
    allow_transit " virtual_network_properties" bool "No " CRU " null " N/A " Virtula network is either Transit or not
-   forwarding_mode " virtual_network_properties" string "No " CRU " null " {l2_l3|l2} " Forwarding mode for virtual-network
+   forwarding_mode " virtual_network_properties" string "No " CRU " null " Valid form {l2_l3|l2} " Forwarding mode for virtual-network
    network_id " virtual_network_properties" int "No " R " generated "N/A " A unique id for the network, auto generated
-   vxlan_network_identifier " virtual_network_properties" Int "No " CRU " null " Valid VNI range " VNI for the network, configu<NAME> by user
+   vxlan_network_identifier " virtual_network_properties" integer "No " CRU " null " Valid VNI range " VNI for the network

 virtual-networks JSON
 ====